puppetlabs/bolt/documentation/configuring_bolt.md

 setting credentials for connecting to PuppetDB.
 You can set most configurable Bolt options at the system level.

-The preferred method for setting user-level configuration is to use a `bolt-defaults.yaml` file.
-This file does not allow you to set project-specific configuration, such as the path to an inventory file, and is less likely to lead to errors where content from another project is loaded.
+To set configuration at the user level, use a `bolt-defaults.yaml` file.
+This file does not allow you to set project-specific configuration, such as the modulepath, and is less likely to lead to errors where content from another project is loaded.

 ### `bolt-defaults.yaml`